-The Board delegates the responsibility for setting pay and remuneration of key management personnel to the Remuneration Committee (as of April 2020 this committee was re-named the pay committee).
-The committee is responsible for determining the remuneration package of; the CEO, Trust Leaders, Academy Leaders, and the Clerk to the Board, through evaluation against established performance goals and objectives.
+The Board delegates the responsibility for setting pay and remuneration of key management personnel to the Pay Committee.
+The committee is responsible for determining the remuneration package of; the CEO, Trust Leaders, Academy Leaders, through evaluation against established performance goals and objectives.
+In addition, performance related pay rises of staff paid over £75,000 are reviewed and approved by this committee.